 Supervision is provided by senior staff in the Department of Psychology and involves observation, report review, and one-to-one supervision.
 Fellows will receive at least two hours of individual face-to-face supervision per week.
 Regularly scheduled, one-to-one supervision will include setting and monitoring of training goals, review of clinical cases, and issues related to professional development.
 Supervision follows a developmental model and fellows will work with a variety of faculty members throughout the fellowship for broad exposure to different styles of clinical practice and supervision.
-Regular meetings with the Fellowship Coordinator will also provide an opportunity to review the fellow's progress towards their training goals and ensure that their fellowship experience is meeting SickKids' high standards for training and clinical practice.
-Fellows often have the opportunity to supervise pre-doctoral interns and practicum students within their major rotation, and will receive supervision on the training they provide.
+Regular meetings with the Fellowship Coordinator will allow fellows an opportunity to raise any questions or concerns that they may have regarding their fellowship or their experience integrating into the Sick Kids' community.
+These meetings also provide an opportunity to review the fellow's progress towards their training goals and ensure that their fellowship experience is meeting SickKids' high standards for training and clinical practice.
+Fellows often have the opportunity to supervise pre-doctoral interns and practicum students within their major rotation and will receive supervision on the training they provide.